emiliosmith/mdef_emilio2/docs/seminars/03-Bio and Agri Zero.md

 Could it be the same as the Graph Theory and find the optimal way to transfer atoms, instead of having big manufactures, we can have smaller ones with less consumption of resources, less environmental impact, more cooperation and wealth distribution.

-Create networks for distribute atoms.
+*Create networks for distribute atoms from a biomimicry approach.*

 So far the lectures about that are the next:

 ><https://link.springer.com/chapter/10.1007/978-3-642-01284-6_4>